zerodha/zerodhatech.github.io/content/blog/alar-the-making-of-an-open-source-dictionary.md

 {{< figure src="/static/images/vkrishna-alar.png" alt="V. Krishna's photo" height="150" class="float-right" >}}

-V. Krishna was born in 1950 in the Malanayakanahalli village in Mysore district in Karnataka.
+V. Krishna was born in 1950 in the Malanayakana Halli village in Mysore district in Karnataka.
 He studied in a Kannada medium school, followed by a year at a pre-university college that he was forced to drop out of before moving to Bengaluru with his family in 1968.

 He found a job at the Indian Agricultural Research Institute (IARI) in 1970.
 At IARI, around this time, noticing him struggle with the English language, his boss casually suggested that he procure a dictionary to learn English.
 This conversation would turn out to be pivotal, and would set V. Krishna on a lifelong journey of language research and scholarship, an amazing case of autodidacticism.